 I'd like to take a moment to thank carte blanche, The Quebec Writers Federation, Klara DuPlessis, and especially Laurence Miall who solicited and edited "Ferrante in the Cellar," taking a blind chance on what I initially believed was an un-publishable piece of writing.
 Thank you to prize judge, the incredible Liz Howard, for recognizing my work—which feels like an award in and of itself.
 Also, huge congratulations to finalists Kasia Juno and Lauren Turner.
 I'm honoured to be in your company.

 It’s official.
 ADIDAS lives!

 The incredible Coach House Books will be publishing All Day I Dream About Sirens in Spring 2019.
-It’s a dream come true.
+More details to come!

 John William Waterhouse, Ulysses and the Sirens, 1891